77. What are employers looking for in assessment tests during the recruitment process?Apr 12, 2021

 For this episode of The Job Hunting Podcast, I interviewed James Brook, a pioneer and established global leader in strengths assessment and development.
-James was the founder of Strengthscope®, a global assessment platform.
-He helped grow and become a successful assessment and talent consulting business, with its flagship assessment now used by companies worldwide.
-He sold Strengthscope and is now the founder and MD at Plexus Leadership.
+James is the CEO and founder of TalentPredix.
 We could not have asked for a better-qualified expert to discuss this topic!

 What are assessment tests, and what are they for?